RylanGraham/rylangraham.github.io/research.md

 ---
 layout: page
-title: "Education and Research"
+title: Education and Research
-description: "Previous education and current research interests"
+description: Previous education and current research interests
-header-img: "img/dublin.jpg"
+header-img: img/dublin.jpg
+published: true
 ---
 I have been fortunate to study at a number of universities across Canada.
 These opportunities have provided a broader understanding of planning in the Canadian context.
 My educational background is as follows: